qiboteam/qibocal/doc/source/protocols/cross_resonance/cross_resonance.rst

 The overall strategy is therefore to characterize the error channels at the Hamiltonian level and compensate them through calibrated control pulses.

-In particular, an oscillating drive on the target qubit suppresses unwanted single-qubit rotations (IX, IY), while echo sequences mitigate over essentially ZZ noise.
+In particular, an oscillating drive on the target qubit suppresses unwanted single-qubit rotations (IX, IY), while echo sequences mitigate over essentially ZZ contribution.
 By measuring the effective Hamiltonian after each calibration step and iteratively tuning the amplitudes, phases, and timings of the added pulses, the undesired interactions are progressively removed, leaving the desired conditional ZX coupling as the dominant term.